Computational phylogenetics: Types of phylogenetic trees and networks

 Phylogenetic trees generated by computational phylogenetics can be either rooted or unrooted depending on the input data and the algorithm used.
-A rooted tree is a directed graph that explicitly identifies a most recent common ancestor (MRCA), usually an inputted sequence that is not represented in the input.
+A rooted tree is a directed graph that explicitly identifies a most recent common ancestor (MRCA), usually an input sequence that is not represented in the input.
 Genetic distance measures can be used to plot a tree with the input sequences as leaf nodes and their distances from the root proportional to their genetic distance from the hypothesized MRCA.
 Identification of a root usually requires the inclusion in the input data of at least one "outgroup" known to be only distantly related to the sequences of interest.

 By contrast, unrooted trees plot the distances and relationships between input sequences without making assumptions regarding their descent.
 An unrooted tree can always be produced from a rooted tree, but a root cannot usually be placed on an unrooted tree without additional data on divergence rates, such as the assumption of the molecular clock hypothesis.

 The set of all possible phylogenetic trees for a given group of input sequences can be conceptualized as a discretely defined multidimensional "tree space" through which search paths can be traced by optimization algorithms.
 Although counting the total number of trees for a nontrivial number of input sequences can be complicated by variations in the definition of a tree topology, it is always true that there are more rooted than unrooted trees for a given number of inputs and choice of parameters.

 Both rooted and unrooted phylogenetic trees can be further generalized to rooted or unrooted phylogenetic networks, which allow for the modeling of evolutionary phenomena such as hybridization or horizontal gene transfer.